-- 1. Neutral Lock Button-Prevent accidental shift and throttle engagement.
-Neutral lock red button must be squeezed up wards to move the control handle out of NEUTRAL. - 2.
-Throttle Only Button-Allows engine throttle advancement without shifting the engine.
+- Neutral Lock Button-Prevents accidental shift and throttle engagement.
+The red neutral lock button must be squeezed up wards to move the control handle out of NEUTRAL. - 2.
+Throttle-Only Button-Allows engine throttle advancement without shifting the engine.
 This is done by disengaging the shift mechanism from the control handle.
-The throttle only button can be depressed only when the remote control handle is in the NEUTRAL position, and should only be used to assist in starting the engine. - Lanyard Stop Switch-Turns the ignition OFF whenever the operator (when attached to the lanyard) moves far enough away from the operator's position to activate the switch. - 4.
-Control Handle-Operation of the shift and throttle are controlled by the movement of the control handle.
-Push the control handle forward from NEUTRAL with a firm motion to the first detent for FORWARD gear.
+The throttle-only button can be depressed only when the remote control handle is in the NEUTRAL position, and should only be used to assist in starting the engine. - Lanyard Stopswitch-Turns the ignition OFF whenever the operator (when attached to the lanyard) moves far enough away from the operator's position to activate the switch.

+- 4. Control Handle-Operation of the shift and throttle are controlled by the movement of the control handle.
+Squeeze the neutral lock button upwards, then push the control handle forward from NEUTRAL with a firm motion to the first detent for FORWARD gear.
 Continue pushing forward to increase speed.
-Pull the control handle back from NEUTRAL with a firm motion to the first detent for REVERSE gear and continue pushing back to increase speed.

-5. Trim Tilt Button (if equipped)- Some controls may have a trim control switch which you can use to adjust the position of the outboard.
+Pull the control handle back from NEUTRAL with a firm motion to the first detent for REVERSE gear and continue pushing back to increase speed. - 5.
+Trim Tilt Button (if so equipped)- Some controls may have a trim control switch which you may use to adjust the position of the outboard.
 Pressing the switch in the UP position moves the outboard out and away from the transom.
-Pressing the switch in the DOWN position, moves the outboard in closer to the transom.
+Pressing the switch in the DOWN position moves the outboard in closer to the transom.
 The switch returns to its center neutral position when released.
-Some controls can also be equipped with a trim/tilt switch.
-This switch works like the trim switch.
-The only difference being that pressing the switch in the UP position, moves the stern unit near water level.
-And by applying a stronger pressure on the switch in the UP position will raises the sterndrive to a upper position suitable for trailering, beaching or launching.
+Some controls may also be equipped with a trim/tilt switch.
+This switch works in the same way as the trim switch, the only difference being that pressing the switch in the UP position moves the stern unit near water level.
+By applying a stronger pressure on the switch in the UP position, the stern drive is raised to the upper position suitable for trailering, beaching or launching.

-For more information, please review your engine Owner's Manual.
+For more information, please review your Engine Owner's Manual.